 |Home| News | About us| Membership | Contacts | DVLA | Manuals | Events | Reports | Mart | Shop | History | Newsletter | Gallery | Links|

-The Scammell Register is the organisation for anyone who owns, or has any interest in, this famous marque of lorry.
+Scammell, as with any famous marque in road transport history, has a dedicated following of enthusiasts, many of whom have restored and drive Scammell lorries.
+The Scammell Register is the organisation for anyone who owns, or has an interest in, this famous marque.